mackness/mackness.github.io/README.md

 # mackness.github.io
-This is a demo site for directional.
+This is my portfolio website and blog.